-If you want a shocking contrast partner, then place scarlet, pink and orange plants together.
+If you want a shocking contrast partner place scarlet, pink, and orange plants together.
 This eye-popping combination is sure to draw attention not only from butterflies and hummingbirds, but also from everyone who visits your garden.
 Pink varieties of Echinaceas mixed with salvia and orange poppies are a striking mix.

 If you are unsure how colors will look together, visit a greenhouse and place your pink plants together with plants of different shades to get an idea of how they may look in your garden.
 You can even make a sketch of your garden in full color to help you with planning your pink color scheme.